holepunchto/autobase-discovery/README.md

 ### Server

 ```
-rpc-discovery run
+autodiscovery run
 ```

 The RPC server's public key and the database key will be printed.

 Logs are in pino's JSON format.
-Pipe them to `pino-pretty` for a human-readable format (`rpc-discovery run | pino-pretty`)
+Pipe them to `pino-pretty` for a human-readable format (`autodiscovery run | pino-pretty`)

 Note that the database key is updated every time a new indexer is processed.
 In particular, you should add at least one entry to the database to stabilise the database key for the initial indexer.